-Do you want to take take your blog to the next level?
-This is an opportunity you may want to consider.
+Are you a beginning or intermediate blogger but can’t seem to grow?
+Do you watch blogs take off and wonder how?
+This is an opportunity you might consider.
 I think it’s right for some, but not all.
 I hope this post will help you decide if it’s right for you.

 What is Elite Blog Academy (EBA)?

 Elite Blog Academy is a self-paced training program by blogger and author Ruth Soukup.
 It outlines a framework for bloggers who want to turn their blog into a sustainable business.

 The last time EBA was open, there were three tiers: $897 (Silver), $1197 (Gold) and $1997 (Platinum).

 In addition, be prepared for incidental costs.
 Many paid-for tools and services are suggested along the way.
 Some of them are integral to the course, like an ESP to set up your mailing list.
 Others are optional, but used by Ruth and highly recommended.

 It’s difficult to say what the total financial investment will be before earning an income, but I recommend leaving yourself a cushion of at least a few hundred dollars for incidentals.

 The course is organized into 4 main modules.
 Each module is divided into units.
 Each unit has an email, a video (with transcript), a downloadable packet (workbook pages), a Q&A video and assignments.

 - A printable course syllabus.

 - Bonus items, including a PDF outlining an example social media campaign, a video about Pinterest strategy and a video about Facebook Ads.